asinduvg/electro-track/README.md

-# ElectroStock - Enterprise Inventory Management System
+# ElectroTrack - Enterprise Inventory Management System

 A comprehensive inventory management system built with React, TypeScript, and PostgreSQL, designed for electronic component tracking and warehouse management.